Carry Smarter, Build Better: Fernhill Co. Waist Pack & Frame Bag Review for Trail Builders & Gravel Riders

 On any given dig day, you’re hauling more than just dirt.
 You’ve got tools, snacks, and maybe a partially consumed coffee in a sealed flask precariously balanced somewhere it shouldn’t be.
 If you’re like me, you also want to have a camera on hand—because, let’s be honest, a well-crafted berm deserves documentation.
 The last thing you need?
 A pack that shifts, bounces, or gets in the way while you’re building or riding.
 That’s where the Fernhill Co.
 Flow Finder Waist Pack and LTL Frame Bag come in—two pieces of equipment built for those who live and breathe trail building … oh, and photography, gravel riding, mountain biking, and more.

-Flow Finder Waist Pack
+Fernhill Co.
+Flow Finder Waist Pack Review

 The Flow Finder Waist Pack is designed for those who prefer the freedom of riding without a backpack but still need ample storage.
 Its low-profile design hugs the body, keeping the weight of your gear close to your center, which enhances stability and minimizes movement during dynamic rides.
 The pack is taller than typical waist packs, offering increased capacity without compromising its sleek form.
 Fernhill Co.’s non-patented Weight Belt Technology (WBT) further ensures that the pack remains stable, reducing any up-and-down movement.